isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-26-post-Innovating Health: Securing Singapore’s public healthcare innovations.md

 National Skin Centre (NSC), which developed a clinical-grade pain alleviation device that provides vibrational stimulus to relief discomfort on the skin and offer pain management during dermatological procedures such as cryotherapy.</p>
-<p>The pain alleviation device addresses a gap in the clinical setting and
+<p>This pain alleviation device addresses a gap in the clinical setting,
-has been well received by dermatologists at both local and international conferences.
-It was also licensed to an industry partner for further commercialisation.</p>
+and presentations about its technology and how it works been well received by dermatologists at both local and international conferences.</p>
 <p>In the early days, this innovation received funding support from the NHG
-CMTi-NHIC JMT grant.</p>
+CMTi-NHIC JMT grant.
+Along the development pathway, this device was also licensed to an industry partner for further commercialisation.</p>
 <p>“We are also thankful for opportunities to be invited by NHIC to co-exhibit
-at trad events.
+at trade events.
 Interestingly, at the Singapore Week of Innovation and Technology (SWITCH) 2022, the device was showcased within NHIC's booth and this innovation's commercialisation partner received its first overseas order at the event,” said Hannah.</p>